Assistance programs Macon County Illinois.

 Also try calling the Salvation Army of Decatur.
 (217) 428-4672.
 This agency can be a great referral for and information about local charities, non-profits, and government programs.
 In addition, from time to time they may be able to provide help with rent, housing expenses, and provide information on Illinois mortgage programs.

 Other centers of the Salvation Army are in Macon County.
 In addition to the services above, the agency may have free food, clothing, and Christmas assistance programs.
 They also focus on the homeless and people facing eviction, and there may be one time federal grants for a security deposit or other housing needs of qualified low income families.
-More Macon County Salvation Army assistance programs.
+Or register for free back to school supplies for students of all ages.
+More on Macon County Salvation Army assistance programs.

 Community Health Improvement Center can provide low cost, high quality health care to patients in Decatur and Macon County Illinois.
 The goal of the clinic is to provide exceptional, compassionate, comprehensive, and low cost or free health care to the underserved of Central Illinois and Macon.
 Dial (217) 877-9117.